 Facts

 The case began when the appellant, Globe Newspaper Co.
-(Globe), unsuccessfully tried access to a trial conducted in the Superior Court for the County of Norfolk, Commonwealth of Massachusetts, where the criminal defendant was charged with the rape of three minors girls.
+(Globe), unsuccessfully tried to gain access to a trial conducted in the Superior Court for the County of Norfolk, Commonwealth of Massachusetts, where the criminal defendant was charged with the rape of three minors girls.

 In April 1979, during the preliminary motions hearings, the trial judge ordered the courtroom closed.
-Before the trial began, Globe presented a motion requesting the Court to revoke the closure order.
+Before the trial began, Globe presented a motion requesting the Court to revoke the closure order and asked for permission to intervene and assert its right to access the trial.
 However, relying on Section 16A of Chapter 278 of Massachusetts General Laws (West 1981), the trial court denied Globe's motions and prohibited the press and the general public from the courtroom.
 After the Globe objected to the exclusion order, the Court rejected the request for relief.
-The Globe then unsuccessfully appealed to the Supreme Judicial Court.
-The Supreme Judicial Court dismissed the Globe's appeal by holding that § 16A was designed "to encourage young victims of sexual offenses to come forward; once they have come forward, the statute is designed to preserve their ability to testify by protecting them from undue psychological harm at trial." [p.600].
+The Globe then unsuccessfully appealed to the Supreme Judicial Court, which while agreeing that s.
+16A did not demand an exclusion of press, still dismissed the appeal.
+It held that § 16A was designed "to encourage young victims of sexual offenses to come forward; once they have come forward, the statute is designed to preserve their ability to testify by protecting them from undue psychological harm at trial." [p.600].

 Subsequently, Globe then appealed to the Supreme Court of the United States.